11 Best Bedroom Air-Purifying Plants to Reduce Allergies and Improve Sleep 2025

 The scientific foundation for using air purifying plants stems primarily from the NASA Clean Air Study, a revolutionary project from the late 1980s aimed at cleaning the air in sealed space stations.
 This groundbreaking research confirmed that certain houseplants are effective at removing harmful airborne chemicals.

-Key Pollutants & How Plants Filter
+Key Pollutants and How Plants Filter

 The “Rule of Green” for Bedrooms